infinum/rails-handbook/Design Patterns/Null objects.md

 end
 ```

-Then we instantiate it if necessary:
+Then, we instantiate it if necessary:

 ```ruby
 @address = @company.addresses.first || NullAddress.new